soheil2017/DEPT_Customer_Retention_Engine/README.md

 - For high-risk customers, generate a personalised, Vodafone brand-compliant retention email through a multi-layer guardrail pipeline
 - Return structured, auditable responses ready for downstream CRM or campaign tooling

-The result is a complete loop from raw customer data to a ready-to-send retention action — fully automated, observable, and extensible.
+The result is a complete loop from raw customer data to a ready-to-send retention action; fully automated, observable, and extensible.

 ---